LycusFelicius/math-calculator/README.md

-# pythagoras
+# Math Solver
-Simple Pythagoras Calculator
+Simple Math Calculator

 How to use :
 Just fill the unknown value with "0"